vboyev-MSFT/defender-docs/defender-for-iot/set-up-sites.md

 >
 >By removing the device's association with a site, its automatic site association based on network parameters will be disabled.
 If the device is relocated to another site, you'll need to manually update it's site settings. <!-- or the device or the site?
 Amit-->
 >
->If a site is deleted or a suggestion<!-- what does this refer to?
-Amit--> is de-associated, devices that are excluded in this process will be included in future site suggestions, as they were initially.
+>Once a site is deleted or a suggestion<!-- what does this refer to?
+Amit--> is de-associated, devices that were excluded in this process will again be included in future site suggestions.

 ## Review site details